How to earn a 6 figure salary after taxes

 Common six-figure jobs

-Salaries vary based on various factors, including location, education, and required skills.
-That makes it hard to know exactly how much you’ll make in any given role or industry.
+Salaries vary based on things like location, education, and required skills, so it’s hard to know exactly how much you’ll make in any given role or industry.
 However, some jobs are likely to pay more.
-Here are a few examples:
+Here are some careers that often earn 6 figures:

 Healthcare worker

-Doctors, dentists, physician assistants, and pharmacists typically make six-figure salaries ranging from $120,000 to $230,000¹ per year.
-However, each job in the healthcare field makes a different amount within that range — depending on the required education, tenure, and specialty.
+Doctors, dentists, physician assistants, and pharmacists typically make six-figure salaries.
+However, each job in the healthcare field makes a different amount depending on the required education, tenure, and specialty.

-Many people who want to make six figures go into business because of the high earning potential.
-While you may make less money initially, you can earn a lot over time by being promoted and earning bonuses.
-Examples of different business jobs include finance, marketing, accounting, operations, and sales roles.
-Management positions in these areas earn a median salary of $107,360.²
+Many people go into business for the high earning potential, whether for themselves or an employer.
+While you may make less money initially, you can earn a lot over time through bonuses, promotions, and profit sharing.
+CEOs, VPs, and directors can make into the millions.
+Managers in finance, marketing, accounting, operations, and sales regularly earn over $100,000.

 Technology and computer-related roles

 One of the many factors that determine salary is demand.
-In today’s digital world, computer and technology skills are in high demand and pay well — approximately $80,000 to $140,000³ annually.
+As the world goes more digital, management-level jobs in computer information systems start at $180,000+.
 If you love computers or coding, consider a computer engineering or computer science job.

 Lawyer

-Lawyers also make high salaries — although the exact amount depends on the type of law they practice.
+Lawyers also make high salaries (though the amount varies by the type of law they practice).
 However, lawyers also have to go to law school, which means they — like doctors — may use some of their high salaries to pay off student loans.
-Lawyers typically make $100,000 to $150,000 per year.⁴
+Lawyers earned a median income of $135,740 in 2022.

 Real estate